gromacs/gromacs/python_packaging/docker/README.md

 ### ci.dockerfile

+The default user for this image is `testing`.
+The gmxapi and sample_restraint Python packages are installed into a Python 3 `venv` (virtual environment) owned by the `testing` user.

 The `entrypoint.sh` script activates the python venv and wraps commands in a `bash` `exec`.
 The default command is a script sourced from `../scripts/run_pytest.sh`.
 You can use this, other scripts, `bash`, etc.